 Community Health Needs Assessment

 St. Vincent’s is the founding member of the Primary Care Action Group (PCAG), a collaboration of local hospitals, departments of public health, federally qualified health centers, health advocacy groups and numerous community and not-profit organizations serving the greater Bridgeport, Connecticut area.
 PCAG’s goal is to measurably improve the health of area residents through increasing access of the underserved and uninsured to primary and specialty care, and to affordable health insurance coverage for all.
 PCAG has led a process since 2012 to assess the health needs of the Greater Bridgeport community.
 The result of this comprehensive analysis is the Community Health Needs Assessment (CHNA).
 St. Vincent’s participated with the PCAG to develop a comprehensive Community Health Improvement Plan (CHIP) to address the major unmet needs in the region.
 Copies of the CHNA and CHIP are available in the Marketing & Communications Department of St. Vincent's Medical Center or by clicking on the links below.
 St. Vincent’s welcomes your input to the Community Health Needs Assessment process and encourages you to send ideas, suggestions, or recommendations to: Bill Hoey, MAHCM, LCSW at firstname.lastname@example.org or by mail at 2800 Main Street, Bridgeport, CT, 06606.
 Your input along with information gathered by the PCAG will be reviewed and acted upon regularly

-Please click on the links below to view both reports.
+Please click on the links below to view the reports.